Undergo a data audit

 Scan your physical data into a digital archive – and embrace ECM

-For businesses which store a lot of data on paper, there really is only one solution to get the process started – and that’s document scanning.
+For businesses which store a lot of data on paper, there really is only one solution to get the process started – and that’s scanning.

 This involves taking the physical data and turning into an electronic format so it can be accessed quickly, stored safely and automatically passed into an ECM system to kick off workflow systems.